 “Let’s meet tomorrow in Paris”

-Imagine living in New York and me telling you this, what would happen?
+Imagine living in New York and me telling you that.
+What would happen?

 You would probably go to JFK airport and then fly to Paris.
 Once in France how would we meet each other?

-There are 2 243 833 inhabitants in Paris.
+There are 2 243 833 inhabitants in Paris for 10 540 hectares.
 You don’t know both the time and the place to meet (You could use a phone or other strategies but let’s forget that for the case).
 I think you will have a hard time finding me in the city, right?

 Why?
 Because “Let’s meet tomorrow in Paris” is not a clear objective.